Civil society: Western antiquity

 The concept of civil society in its pre-modern classical republican understanding is usually connected to the early-modern thought of Age of Enlightenment in the 18th century.
 However, it has much older history in the realm of political thought.
 Generally, civil society has been referred to as a political association governing social conflict through the imposition of rules that restrain citizens from harming one another.
 In the classical period, the concept was used as a synonym for the good society, and seen as indistinguishable from the state.
-For instance, Socrates taught that conflicts within society should be resolved through public argument using ‘dialectic’, a form of rational dialogue to uncover truth.
-According to Socrates, public argument through ‘dialectic’ was imperative to ensure ‘civility’ in the polis and ‘good life’ of the people.
+For instance, Socrates taught that conflicts within society should be resolved through public argument using 'dialectic', a form of rational dialogue to uncover truth.
+According to Socrates, public argument through 'dialectic' was imperative to ensure 'civility' in the polis and 'good life' of the people.
 For Plato, the ideal state was a just society in which people dedicate themselves to the common good, practice civic virtues of wisdom, courage, moderation and justice, and perform the occupational role to which they were best suited.
-It was the duty of the ‘philosopher king’ to look after people in civility.
-Aristotle thought the polis was an ‘association of associations’ that enables citizens to share in the virtuous task of ruling and being ruled.
-His koinonia politike as political community.
+It was the duty of the 'philosopher king' to look after people in civility.
+Aristotle thought the polis was an 'association of associations' that enables citizens to share in the virtuous task of ruling and being ruled.
+His koinonia politike described a political community.

 The concept of societas civilis is Roman and was introduced by Cicero.
-The political discourse in the classical period, places importance on the idea of a ‘good society’ in ensuring peace and order among the people.
+The political discourse in the classical period, places importance on the idea of a 'good society' in ensuring peace and order among the people.
 The philosophers in the classical period did not make any distinction between the state and society.
-Rather they held that the state represented the civil form of society and ‘civility’ represented the requirement of good citizenship.
+Rather they held that the state represented the civil form of society and 'civility' represented the requirement of good citizenship.
 Moreover, they held that human beings are inherently rational so that they can collectively shape the nature of the society they belong to.
 In addition, human beings have the capacity to voluntarily gather for the common cause and maintain peace in society.
 By holding this view, we can say that classical political thinkers endorsed the genesis of civil society in its original sense.

 The Middle Ages saw major changes in the topics discussed by political philosophers.
 Due to the unique political arrangements of feudalism, the concept of classical civil society practically disappeared from mainstream discussion.
 Instead conversation was dominated by problems of just war, a preoccupation that would last until the end of Renaissance.